OrbitalEnterprises/eve-market-strategies/eve-market-strategies.md

 >
 > If you're familiar with Python, you'll know that Python 3 is the recommended environment for new code but, unfortunately, Python 3 broke compatibility with Python 2 in many areas.
 Moreover, the large quantity of code still written in Python 2 \(at time of writing\) often leaves developers with a difficult decision as to which environment to use.
 Fortunately, all of the data science libraries we need for this book have been ported to Python 3.
 So we've made the decision to use Python 3 exclusively in this book.
 If you *must* use Python 2, you'll find that most of our examples can be back-ported without difficulty.
 However, if you don't have a strong reason to use Python 2, we recommend you stick with Python 3.

-The main interface to Jupyter is the notebook, which is a language *kernel* combined with code, text, graphs, etc.  A language kernel is a backend capable of executing code in a given language.
+The main interface to Jupyter is the notebook, which is a language *kernel* combined with code, text, graphs, etc.  A language kernel is a back end capable of executing code in a given language.
 All of the examples we present in this section use the Python 3 language kernel, but Jupyter allows you to install other kernels as well \(e.g. Python 2, R, Scala, Java, etc.\).
 The code within a notebook is executed by the kernel with output displayed in the notebook.
 Text, graphic and other non-code artifacts are handled by the Jupyter environment itself and provide a way to document your work, or develop instructional material \(as we're doing in this book\).
 Notebooks naturally keep a history of your actions \(numbered code or text sections\) and allow you to edit and re-run previous bits of code.
 That is, to iterate on your experiments.
 Finally, notebooks automatically checkpoint \(i.e. regularly save your progress\) and can be saved and restored at a later time.
 Make sure you run your notebook on a reasonably powerful machine, however, as deeper data analysis will use up significant memory.

 The environment installed from Anaconda has most of the code we'll need, but from time to time you may need to install other code.
 In this book, we do this in two cases: